aviaryan/learnxinyminutes-pdf/README.md

 ## Download

+* Downloads are hosted on [GitHub Releases](https://github.com/aviaryan/learnxinyminutes-pdf/releases/latest)
-* [learnxinyminutes.pdf](https://github.com/aviaryan/learnxinyminutes-pdf/releases/download/v1.1.0/learnxinyminutes.pdf) is the all-in-one pdf.
+* [learnxinyminutes.pdf](https://github.com/aviaryan/learnxinyminutes-pdf/releases/download/v1.1.0/learnxinyminutes.pdf) is the all-in-one PDF.
-* The individual pdf files can be found in [the latest release attachments](https://github.com/aviaryan/learnxinyminutes-pdf/releases/latest).
+* The individual PDF files can be found as [release attachments](https://github.com/aviaryan/learnxinyminutes-pdf/releases/latest).
 * If you want a zip of all individual PDF's, then download [learnxinyminutes_all.zip](https://github.com/aviaryan/learnxinyminutes-pdf/releases/download/v1.1.0/learnxinyminutes_all.zip).

 ### Limitations

-* learnxinyminutes.pdf doesn't include 2 languages; latex and markdown.
+* `learnxinyminutes.pdf` doesn't include 2 languages; latex and markdown.
 This is because they caused conflicts while building the pdf (you can guess why).
 If needed, you can always download their individual pdf's from the [release attachments](https://github.com/aviaryan/learnxinyminutes-pdf/releases/latest).

 ## Building